-Your jars and bottles have to be sterilised before being used for your limoncello, so to avoid any problem.
-Here’s a quick way to sterilise your jars and bottles:
+Your jars and bottles have to be sterilized before being used for your limoncello to avoid any problem.
+Here’s a quick way to sterilize your jars and bottles:

 - Turn the oven on to 130˚C/250˚F/Gas Mark ½;

-What to do with all those peeled lemons after making limoncello?
+What can I do with leftover lemons after making limoncello?